-Did you know that a water hammer in the plumbing system can cause banging noises even after the tap being turned off?
+Did you know that a water hammer in the plumbing system can cause banging noises even after the tap is turned off?
 It is time to investigate before any serious plumbing issues arise.

-The banging noise is the pipeline is moving between the joints, touching each other or hitting the wall.
+The banging noise is the pipeline moving between the joints, the banging pipes touching each other or hitting the wall.

 Why do you have a water hammer?

-The water hammer is caused by the mains cold water by putting pressure on your plumbing system.
-In simple therm the high water pressure flowing in your pipeline, and when you close your tap this pressure creating a shock wave and making noises.
+The water hammer is caused by the main’s cold water by putting pressure on your plumbing system.
+In simple terms, water hammer arrestors the high water pressure that flows in your pipeline, and when you close your tap this pressure creates a shock wave and makes noises.

 If you hear this BANGING noise for the first time, you will not recognise it.
 Your pipework starts to rattle.
-But you cant decide if the noise came from the roof, from inside the walls or under the floor.
-This loud banging noise is called water hammer or other names hydraulic shock.
+But you can’t decide if the noise came from the roof, from inside the walls or under the floor.
+This loud banging noise is called a water hammer shock wave or other names for hydraulic shock.

 These are a few sources that can cause water hammer: